sebastianortunio/Covid--Tableau-Dashboard/README.md

 3. **Build the model**
-   A sequential deep neural network is created with two hidden layers (using ReLU activation) and an output layer with softmax activation for three classes.
+   A sequential deep neural network is created with two hidden layers (using relu activation) and an output layer with softmax activation for three classes.

 ![image](https://github.com/user-attachments/assets/e8cb66ae-ff84-4a61-a51f-a38e49a4f6e8)